-Stay Busy With Extracurricular Activities - You should also be involved with extracurricular activies, whether it’s in sports, a club, or some type of community service.
+Stay Busy With Extracurricular Activities – You should also be active, whether it’s in sports, a club, or some type of community service.
 It’s a great resume builder for prospective scholarships.

 Write an Essay – Not all scholarships require one, but go for the ones that do, since they receive fewer applicants.
 Be sure to thoroughly proofread your essay before submitting the application.
 And remember to keep a copy on your computer, since you can make small changes for possible future applications.
 Before sending off your packet, have someone with good editing skills take a look at it.

 Fill Out Everything – Once you get to the point of filling out an application, pay attention to details.
 Make sure to fill it out completely.
 It seems pretty simple, but don’t underestimate its importance.
 If you leave anything blank, you can be overlooked.
 Even if a section doesn’t apply, indicate so.
 When you’re done, make a photocopy for your own records.

 Be Honest, But Not Too Honest – We don’t want you to lie, but there’s such a thing as being too honest.
 That is, if you are asked about your “biggest weakness,” don’t go on and on about it.
 Find a way to tell the truth, but soften the blow.